How To Innovate Your Way To Microinsurance

 At Microinsurance Master we have seen the concepts detailed in The Startup Way at work.

-The host of our 10-week leadership programme, Pioneer Microinsurance, has grown their business to 18 million voluntary microinsurance enrolments by living these principles.
+The host of our 10-week accelerator programme, Pioneer Microinsurance, has grown their business to 18 million voluntary microinsurance enrolments by living these principles.
 The video fragment above from Pioneer Life CEO Lorenzo Chan is just one demonstration on how they innovate their way into microinsurance.

-During the Microinsurance Master programme, we adapt and tailor these insights to other organisations.
+During the Microinsurance Master accelerator programme, we adapt and tailor these insights to other organisations.
 This helps them think and act more like startups so that they can grow their businesses and make a meaningful difference for the people they serve.